alexeymhv/adop-cartridges-cookbook/_docs/recipes/calling-downstream-job.md

 permalink: /docs/recipes/calling-downstream-job/
 ---

-Let's say you want to call a downstream job with parameters.
+This section describes how to call a downstream job with parameters.

 # Method